mjakob/hgrib/README.md

 Unofficial bindings for [ECMWF][]'s [GRIB API][] library for reading [WMO FM-92 GRIB][] edition 1 and edition 2 messages.

-In this version of HGrib, only raw bindings for the [documented][GRIB Docs] part of GRIB API is available.
-The next versions are intended to include, in chronological order,
+In this version of HGrib, raw bindings for the [documented][GRIB Docs] part of GRIB API is available.
+Future versions are intended to include a higher-level Haskell interface.

-  * Raw bindings for the full API in the [grib_api.h][GRIB Header] C header file.

-  * A higher-level Haskell interface.

 ## Installation